Skip to main content

 The Asia Pacific Dimension

 Singapore published the world's first governance framework for agentic AI in January 2026, setting expectations for how autonomous AI systems should be deployed, monitored, and held accountable.
-The framework, developed by the Infocomm Media Development Authority, establishes four pillars: risk assessment, human oversight, technical controls, and user responsibility.
+As our analysis of Singapore's pioneering regulatory approach detailed, the framework establishes four pillars: risk assessment, human oversight, technical controls, and user responsibility.

 Tencent launched QClaw, an agentic platform designed for enterprise task automation in Chinese markets.
 Salesforce has been pushing Agentforce across its Asia Pacific customer base, with particular traction in financial services and retail.
 The Great Asia AI Summit 2026 in February spotlighted agentic enterprise as a central theme, with sessions on how organisations across the region are moving from isolated AI pilots to scalable, governed AI operating models.